 In ancient India, art and religion were inseparable.
-It may not be wrong to say the religion was the vehicle through which the art developed, evolved and flourished.
+It may not be wrong to say that religion was the vehicle through which the art developed, evolved, and flourished.
 Kings and their representatives were the major patrons of art.
-More often than not they commissioned artists to built temples devoted to their family or state deities.
+More often than not they commissioned artists to build temples devoted to their family or state deities.
 Whenever a region has been ruled long enough by a dynasty, we find a cluster of temples built by the generations of the dynasty.
 The best Kakatiya temples were built when the rule of the Kakatiya dynasty was at its peak.

 Kakatiya Temples, Warangal

-Every reign also had its typical style of art, which reflected in the temple architecture and sculpture.
+Every reign also had its typical style of art, which is reflected in the temple architecture and sculptures.
 Kakatiya Dynasty of Warangal also left their imprint in the form of temples.
-While most temples have been destroyed, there are a few that have survived the tide of time and give us a glimpse of the times of Kakatiya’s.
-Two most important Kakatiya temples that are still practicing are Thousand pillar temple at Hanamkonda and Ramappa temple at Palampet, some 70 km’s from Warangal.
+While most temples have been destroyed, there are a few that have survived the tide of time.
+And give us a glimpse of the times of Kakatiya.
+The two most important Kakatiya temples that are still practiced are the Thousand pillar temple at Hanamkonda and Ramappa temple at Palampet, some 70 km from Warangal.

 Lord Shiva – Kakatiya Temples

 All the Kakatiya temples are dedicated to Lord Shiva.
 And have a prominent presence of Nandi who has an independent mandapa for himself in all the temples.
-The characteristics of the Kakatiya temples are a typical Dravidian Vimana or superstructure, a star-shaped base.
-That is inspired from neighbouring Chalukyan architecture, perforated screens with a typical diamond shaped design and the most distinct pillars.
+The characteristics of these temples are a typical Dravidian Vimana or superstructure, a star-shaped base.
+That is inspired by the neighboring Chalukyan architecture, perforated screens with a typical diamond-shaped design and the most distinct pillars.
 The mandapa outside the Garbhagriha is Ranga mandap or the dancing space.
-A circular stage in stone supported by 4 pillars that are the best-carved pillars in the temple.
-The pillars carved in black granite in 6 different pieces but are so well joined that they look like one.
+A circular stage in stone is supported by 4 pillars that are the best-carved pillars in the temple.
+The pillars are carved in black granite in 6 different pieces but are so well joined that they look like one.
 You also see the miniature version of these pillars in the doorjambs.

 Nandi in Kakatiya Temples

-Thousand pillar temple is located in the Hanamkonda town, in a small alley from the main road.
-This temple was built in mid 12th century by the then Kakatiyan king Rudra I. It is supposed to be dedicated to the trinity of Shiva, Vishnu, and Surya, but as of now, you can see only the Shivalinga.
+The Thousand Pillar Temple is located in Hanamkonda town, in a small alley from the main road.
+This temple was built in the mid-12th century by the then Kakatiyan king Rudra I. It is supposed to be dedicated to the trinity of Shiva, Vishnu, and Surya, but as of now, you can see only the Shivalinga.
 The subsidiary shrines now act as the storage space.
-This is probably the best-known place of Warangal.
+This is probably the best-known place in Warangal.
 But once you reach there you may be disappointed not to find the 1000 pillars.
 It looks like a small usual temple from the Kakatiyan times, with a mid-sized water tank by its side.
-The temple walls have also been made to look like as if pillars have been joined to make them.
+The temple walls have also been made to look as if pillars have been joined to make them.

-There are usual features in this temple like a sanctum sanctorum, a round dancing area with four carved pillars and the subsidiary shrines on the other two sides.
-The shape of the temple platform is a star like.
+There are usual features in this temple like a sanctum sanctorum, one round dancing area with four carved pillars, and subsidiary shrines on the other two sides.
+The shape of the temple platform is star-like.
 There is another part of the temple where the archaeology work was going on and is not open to the public.
 This temple definitely needs some maintenance.
 The scaffoldings seem to have been made a part of the temple and take away the beauty of the temple.
 The Nandi mandap is covered with a green asbestos sheet.
-You really wish they taught aesthetics also to archaeology department.
+You really wish they taught aesthetics also to the archaeology department.

 Ramappa temple is located in Palampet.
 Behind an absolutely green hillock and besides a lake that was built along with the temple.
-The temple seems to be standing alone in silent wilderness.
+The temple seems to be standing alone in the silent wilderness.
 The only people you see are the ones visiting the temple.
-It is a typical Kakatiya temples style that has probably faced the least destruction.
-A general of the king built it in early 13th century.
-The main temple has a Dravidian style vimana.
+It is a typical Kakatiya temple style that has probably faced the least destruction.
+A general of the king built it in the early 13th century.
+The main temple has a Dravidian-style vimana.
 A Ranga mandap with black granite carved pillars.
 And is surrounded by a Nandi mandap and a smaller Shiva temple.
-The sides of the doorjamb have diamond shaped perforations carved that give the impression of a Jaali.
+The sides of the doorjamb have diamond-shaped perforations carved that give the impression of a Jaali.

 Details of Ramappa Temple